Must be the age of 18 or older to participate in the C3 event.

 The preference is to have transition areas on the right side of the highway to avoid riders and team vehicles from crossing oncoming traffic.
 Common sense prevails in all riding situations.
 Transition areas will be monitored and staffed by SAG vehicles and drivers.

-Should you have any questions about your responsibilities and expectations, please contact Ron Jerina at 864-380-6788 or email@example.com.
+Should you have any questions about your responsibilities and expectations, please contact Will Yancey at 864-978-9278 or firstname.lastname@example.org.